-This is part seven continuing my series “What do you see Dad?” on macular degeneration.
+This is part six continuing my series “What do you see Dad?” on macular degeneration.
 Part one is here Blind and Yet He Can See and you can follow through from there.

 I ask dad what aids he has to help him see close-up.
 Astonishingly (to me) he hasn’t researched what might help him.

 - he never transitioned into the technological age

 - if he were to find information in books, how could he read it anyway?

 And “who is Mr Google anyway?”, he asks bemused.

 He remembers that he does have a magnifying glass, “but it doesn’t help much” he says, not noticing how filthy it is.

 A quick wash and he can now use it!